 Holdings and Highlights

 The digital collection contains most of the items within the physical collection.
-For more information on how the physical collection is arranged, please view the finding aid.
+For more information on how the physical collection is arranged, please view the finding aid in TARO.

 The George Albert Converse collection came in as one unit with manuscripts and photographs.
 The manuscripts, clippings and pamphlets in Series 1 relate to Converse's naval career and work in experiments with torpedo boats.
 Series 2 consists of photographs of various torpedo boats and their construction and miscellaneous printed material.